knpuniversity/javascript/knpu/ep1-basics/data-attribute.md

 new attributes for your elements.
 Well, unless the attribute starts with `data-`, followed by lowercase letters.
 That's *totally* allowed!

+***SEEALSO
+You can actually read the "data attributes" spec here: http://bit.ly/dry-spec-about-data-attributes
+***

 So, add an attribute called `data-url` and set it equal to the DELETE URL for *this* RepLog.
 The Symfony way of generating this is with `path()`, the name of the route - `rep_log_delete` - and the id: `repLog.id`.